Chuang521566/UCL_ROS2/README.md

 #create a samll node#

  gedit ~/ros2_ws/src/first_pkg/setup.py     （#    'hello = first_pkg.hello:main'   #）
+ #This links the word hello to the Python file.
+So when you type ros2 run first_pkg hello, ROS2 knows which code to run.#

 cd ~/ros2_ws
-colcon build
-source install/setup.bash
-ros2 run first_pkg hello
+colcon build    #Build the workspace.
+This prepares your code and sets it up so ROS2 can find and run it.# source install/setup.bash                   #Tell your terminal about the new package you just built.
+Without this, ROS2 won’t see your package.# ros2 run first_pkg hello